Pediatric Dentistry Treatment

 Children generally need X-rays more often than adults since their mouths grow and change rapidly.
 They are also more susceptible to tooth decay.
 Pediatric dentists can use X-rays to survey erupting teeth, diagnose bone diseases, analyze the extent of an oral injury, or plan orthodontic treatment.
 Pediatric X-rays allow the dentist to diagnose and treat conditions that cannot be visually detected during an oral examination.
 If dental problems are identified and treated early, dental care will be less invasive and affordable.

 Pediatric dentists are careful to minimize the exposure of your child to radiation.
 Lead body aprons and shields help protect the child’s body, and modern dental equipment is designed to focus the X-ray beam only where needed and filter out unnecessary X-rays.
-Use of high-speed film and digital X-rays help minimize radiation exposure.
+The use of high-speed film and digital X-rays helps minimize radiation exposure.

 For children with a high risk of tooth decay, the American Academy of Pediatric Dentistry recommends X-ray examinations every six months to detect cavities developing between the teeth.
 Children with a low risk of tooth decay require X-rays less frequently.